maheini/FreeStyle-Libre-3-patch/README.md

 The decryption itselfe seems hard to break.
 However, there are already some solutions, as described above.
 The Libre 3 apk file if available for download [here](https://apkpure.com/de/search?q=libre+3) in most languages.

+## How to contribute

+If you got any useful informations about Libre 3, share those within the [discussions tab](https://github.com/maheini/FreeStyle-Libre-3-patch/discussions).
+Also, feel free to work on any of the todos listed below.

 ## Todo

 1. Extract all data in a useful format